huler/cookie-acceptance/README.md

 You’ll first need to authenticate your local NPM into Github Packages Registry.

-In MacOS Catalina 10.15.5 the `.npmrc` file path can be found at
+In MacOS the `.npmrc` file path can be found at

 ```javascript
 /Users/<user-name>/.npmrc